So You Want to Be a Lactation Consultant

-We receive emails weekly from people who want to become lactation consultants.
+We are regularly contacted by people who want to become lactation consultants.
 In many cases it's a mother who had such a meaningful experience breastfeeding her own baby that she wants to help inspire others.
 Being a lactation consultant is a very fulfilling job.
 Every day you get to enter into the sacred space of a postpartum mother who is looking to you for comfort, guidance and reassurance.
 Of course, like any other job, it definitely has its challenges.
 One of the first challenges is the frustratingly complex and expensive process of becoming a lactation consultant.

 There are many beginner certifications available that are obtained via online education or a 40 hour in person course.
 These are great ways to get some foundational breastfeeding knowledge and start you on your journey.
 However, to become an International Board Certified Lactation Consultant (IBCLC) you must have health science college classes similar to what you would take for a nursing degree, 95 hours of lactation education/lectures, and hundreds of clinical hours supporting breastfeeding families.
 After these requirements are met, aspiring lactation consultants will be eligible to sit the board exam for IBCLC.
 If you are already working as a healthcare professional in a related field (for example, an RN on a labor and delivery floor or a pediatrician's office) you may be able to complete the process in as little as a year.
 However, if you are currently in an unrelated field it often takes 3 or more years to fulfill the prerequisites to sitting the exam.
 You may have to piece together the requirements on your own as there are few all inclusive university based programs available.

 Health Science Classes - This usually includes biology, anatomy & physiology, infant and child growth and development, introduction to clinical research, nutrition, psychology, and sociology, among others.
 See this guide to review the requirements.
 Note: there is no time limit on when these classes were taken, as long as they are completed before applying for the IBCLC exam.
 Because of this, completing the health science classes is a great place to start.